Updated:

 Tip:

-• the .left and .right for a leaf are both NIL so for inorder traversal, instead of if n != NIL then ..., we could do if n.left != NIL and n.right != NIL then ... for the sake of intuition.
+• The .left and .right pointers for a leaf are both NIL, so for inorder traversal we could use if n.left != NIL and n.right != NIL then ... to reason about the flow.

 4. Tree traversal augmentations (tricks)